ThioJoe/YT-Spammer-Purge/README.md

 ## Installation

-There is a requirements.txt with necessary modules.
-Or just use the executable version.
+If using the python script version (not the exe), there is a requirements.txt with necessary modules.
-You DO need to acquire your own API credentials file to access the YouTube API - See instructions below.
+Either way, you DO need to acquire your own API credentials file to access the YouTube API - See instructions below.

 ## Download & Windows Warning